Maria Amalia Mercouri, known professionally as Melina Mercouri, was a Greek actress, singer, and politician.

 – Started the campaign for the return of the Parthenon Marbles presently in the British Museum.
 At the same time, she gave special attention to the restoration of the Acropolis monuments and held an international competition for the design of the New Acropolis Museum.

-– Commissioned a study for the integration of all the archaeological sites of Athens, i.e. the integration of Athens’ historic center at Iera Odos – Plaka – Temple of Olympian Zeus triangle, so as to create a 4 km archaeological park, a pedestrianised area free from traffic where residents and visitors could learn and enjoy the history of Athens.
+– Commissioned a study for the integration of all the archaeological sites of Athens, i.e. the integration of Athens’ historic centre at Iera Odos – Plaka – Temple of Olympian Zeus triangle, so as to create a 4 km archaeological park, a pedestrianised area free from traffic where residents and visitors could learn and enjoy the history of Athens.

 – Introduced free access to museums and archaeological sites for Greek citizens as part of an overall education effort aimed at the people, youth in particular.